‘The Mandalorian’ Is Vindication Of Things That Should’ve Been Cool About Star Wars

 In The Empire Strikes Back we were also introduced to bounty hunters IG-88 and Bossk.
 Now, these two fellows, like Boba Fett, became very popular action figures.
 But they did even less than Fett did.
 IG-88 literally did nothing and Bossk just kind of stands there and snarls.
 But in the Mandalorian, IG-11 is a fighting machine, spinning and blasting his way to his would-be bounty.
 It really felt like we finally were seeing the Boba Fett, IG-88 team-up so many of us had imagined.
 Then, in the next episode, the Mandalorian fights off a couple of Trandoshans, which is basically like watching Boba Fett fight two Bossks.
 It was great.
 (Also, before this is over, I hope we meet the rest of the sort of like, but not the same character bounty hunters like 5-LOM, Ruckuss, and Bengar.)

 In a flashback, the Mandalorian, as a child, is hiding in a small shelter.
 When the hatch opens, a Super Battle Droid has its blaster aimed right at him.
 This image is terrifying.
-Again, Super Battle Droids always looked great, but in the Prequels they were treated as just slightly more competent versions of the bumbling Battle Droids — which is to say they just acted as fodder for the Jedi before the real threat showed up.
+Again, Super Battle Droids always looked great, but in the Prequels, they were treated as just slightly more competent versions of the bumbling Battle Droids — which is to say they just acted as fodder for the Jedi before the real threat showed up.
 But in The Mandalorian, we watch a droid army terrorize a village and it’s shocking how frightening these things can be after how stupid they were in the Prequels.
 Again, vindication for what was supposed to be cool.

 In the fifth episode, an AT-ST is presented as the main threat to a rural village.
 Now, the AT-ST (also known as a Scout Walker) was an awesome toy.
 There was a button on the back that, when pressed, would make the legs walk.
 We see one briefly during the battle on Hoth in The Empire Strikes Back, but it just kind of walks by.
-In Return of the Jedi they play a much larger role on Endor.
+In Return of the Jedi, they play a much larger role on Endor.
 Fun fact, David Fincher worked on Return of the Jedi and his job was working on the AT-STs.
 Or, as he called them, “chicken walkers.”
 I asked him about all this way back in 2011.
 (The outlet I worked for then, Moviefone, scrubbed its archives for some reason, so I can’t link to it, so I’m just going to republish what he said in full so it lives on the internet once again.)

 I was loading cameras.
 I met Marquand, but I was one of 9000 people getting the movie made.
 I did the Chicken Walkers [aka AT-ST Scout Walkers] — I was working on the Chicken Walkers.
 They had a lot of shots that were panning and tilting in the Redwood Forest in Crescent City and my job was to figure out a way to match move that stuff, which hadn’t been shot in motion control at all.
 So I was doing a lot of sitting in the dark and taking a mirror and taking registered interpositives and projecting them out of this vision cameras using… fuck, it was like a—I think we used little tiny leekos.
 It was crazy.
 I mean, when you think of ILM, you always think of this thing where it’s like NASA, or something: this is so thrown together and so half ass.
 And I would projectile the camera on to these big cards – these big circular cards – and I would put a line on a tree.
 I would sit there with Jerry Jeffress’ early, early, early field motion control unit and program match move.
 I’d match move the plates for the pan and tilt, then I’d bring in the blue screen, bring in the go-motion unit, match the lighting, and put the Chicken Walkers into the shot.
 That was my job, I was 18 or 19-years-old … I was a pig in shit, man.
 That was as much fun as I could imagine standing up.